 - The patient is not yet aware that their condition was misdiagnosed

-Moving on a further three years, the NHSLA recorded 1789 cases of individuals suing the NHS for misdiagnosis in 2017/18.
-Of this number, medical negligence as a result of failure of delay in treatment was 1,100 cases while there were 679 misdiagnosis claims in the UK.
-The number of persons suing the NHS for hospital negligence bothering on misdiagnosis has continued to increase although not as exponentially as the medical negligence NHS payouts for failure or delay to treat or diagnose.
+The NHSLA recorded 1789 cases of individuals suing the NHS for misdiagnosis in 2017/18.
+Of this number, medical negligence as a result of failure or delay in treatment was 1,100 cases while there were 679 misdiagnosis claims in the UK.

-Suing the NHS for Misdiagnosis is never an easy task but with the best medical malpractice lawyers, you can be sure that your misdiagnosis claims in the UK will be handled competently and you will receive the best legal representation for best misdiagnosis compensation amounts.
+Suing the NHS for Misdiagnosis is never an easy task but with the best medical malpractice lawyers, you can be sure that your misdiagnosis claims in the UK wilng l be handled competently and you will receive the best legal representation for best misdiagnosis compensation amounts.

 Examples of NHS Misdiagnosis

 Before suing a hospital to claim medical negligence for misdiagnosis, it is important to know what forms of misdiagnosis exist.
-These are:
+These include:

 - Wrong diagnosis – This refers to when a medical professional diagnoses you with a wrong illness.
-This illness may be more serious or far less serious than what you are actually suffering.
-Wrong diagnoses are dangerous as they could mean that you are given a wrong treatment.
-For cases like this, when making an NHS misdiagnosis compensation claim, you can as well claim for the emotional distress such wrong misdiagnosis has caused you asides others.
+This illness may be more serious or far less serious than what you are suffering.
+Wrong diagnoses are dangerous as they could mean that you are given the wrong treatment.
+For cases like this, when making an NHS misdiagnosis compensation claim , you can as well claim for the emotional distress such wrong misdiagnosis has caused you asides others.

 - Failure to diagnose – Here is a case of completely missed diagnosis, where your condition is not detected by the doctor meaning that you don’t get any treatment at all.
 Here, you continue to suffer as the ailment continues to spread becoming more difficult or impossible to treat.
 In many cases, this has led to the untimely death of the individual.